vksrinivasan/DTOUR/README.txt

 EXECUTION:
-	You can access the frontend of our application at "https://dva1-alhaamid.c9users.io/"
+	You can access the frontend of our application at "https://dva1-alhaamid.c9users.io/".
+If you have followed the installation instructions and have a web server of your own running that has the packaged backend jar file on it, you should be able to go to the similar page on your server.